The Government Purchase Order(PO) process explained

-When the government needs to buy something the procurement officer must show 2 things: 1) Getting at least 3 competitive bids and 2) Giving preference to anyone that deserves it.
-Being a former procurement officer I know that PO’s were issued because only one bid was submitted or because only one vendor completed and submitted all the required paperwork.
+When the government needs to buy something the procurement officer must show 2 things: 1) Get at least 3 competitive bids and 2) Give preference to anyone that deserves it.

 PYP’s step in this process is the first step and that is to get your Product, Business’s name, and any special considerations in front of a procurement officer.
 This is all done through NAIC codes.
 The more codes you list under the better you can be found.